 Hi guys, my name is Tom Rogers.
-I am half of travel blog Adventure In You and together with my partner, we are traveling the world while working online.
+I am half of the travel blog Adventure In You and together with my partner, we are traveling the world while working online.
 I have been on the road for over 3 years and on a mission to have as many adventures as I can.
-(You can follow our adventure on Facebook and Instagram).

 I was born and have lived in Wales until I was 21.
 Sure, Wales may be small, but it definitely has a lot to offer, and below are some of the things that you must know about my country!

 Wales Facts & Trivia

 1. Wales is in the “Top 10 Places to Visit in 2016” list

 Rough guides recently named Wales as one of the Top 10 Places to Visit for 2016, and this is not the first time Wales has been named as one of the finest adventure playgrounds in Europe.

 Coasteering, which was Pioneered in Wales, is a mix of rock climbing, cave exploring, and cliff jumping and it is slowly growing into the fastest adventure sport in the United Kingdom.
 If you fancy trying out coasteering, it is often done along the coast of Pembrokeshire.